openaps/openaps/CONTRIBUTING.md

-# Contributing to openaps
+# Contributing to OpenAPS

-Thanks for being a part of openaps.
+Thanks for being a part of OpenAPS

 OpenAPS is a series of tools to support a self-driven DIY implementation based on the OpenAPS reference design.
 The tools may be